-The pedal assist controller located on the left side has nine peddle assist modes that adjust the amount of assistance.
-The higher the number, the more peddle assistance you get.
+The pedal assist controller located on the left side has nine pedal assist modes that adjust the amount of assistance.
+The higher the number, the more pedal assistance you get.
 It has Cadence Sensing Pedal Assist with 12 Magnet Disc.

 The controller is the same as on the Yukon.
 It works great, but it is made of plastic and a little fragile.
 The buttons can easily get broken off and is a part that may need to get replaced if you are not careful.

 The Elegant has the Tourney Shimano RD-TX35D 7 speed direct rear derailleur.
 Shimano's basic 7 speed derailler.
 This is Shimanos entry level derailler.
 It is protect by a guard that seems to be standard on most Voltbikes.
 It really is a good addition the the bike and does a nice job of protecting the derailleur if the bike falls over.

 The original Elegant had the battery mounted on the back and was only a 36-volt battery.
 The new Voltbike Elegant now is a 48 volt, 11.6Ah Samsung ICR18650-26F Cells Lithium-ion battery weighing 7 lbs.
 It is mounted on the new aluminum-alloy 6061 frame, lower down below the crossbar.
 This gives the bike a lower center of gravity and a much better feel when riding.